 - 1 shallot, finely chopped

-While the radishes are sautéing, whisk together the vinegar, oil from the pan, chopped shallot, walnuts and thyme in a small bowl.
-Season with salt and a little pepper to taste.
+While the radishes are sautéing, whisk together the sherry vinegar, 2 tablespoons oil from the pan (with all those infused flavors), chopped shallot, walnuts, and thyme leaves in a small bowl.
+Season to taste with salt and pepper.

-Distribute the potatoes & radishes among 4 plates.
-Add mixed salad leaves in the gaps and top with a filet.
-Spoon the dressing over each filet, top with the chopped dill and serve immediately.
+Divide the potatoes and radishes among 4 plates.
+Add some mixed salad leaves in the gaps and then top with a filet.
+Spoon the dressing over each filet, top with the chopped dill, and serve immediately.